Erik Andrusyak

 Year Joined: 2022

-Erik Andrusyak is currently the co-principal oboe at the United States Coast Guard band and the principal oboe with the Eastern Connecticut Symphony Orchestra.
-He was previously principal oboe of the Elgin Symphony and was a member of the Civic Orchestra of Chicago, a training program under the Chicago Symphony Orchestra directed by Ken David Masur.
+Erik Andrusyak was appointed principal oboe of the Eastern Connecticut Symphony Orchestra in 2022.
+He is also the co-principal oboe of the United States Coast Guard Band and the principal oboe of the Hartford Symphony Orchestra.
+He was previously the principal oboe of the Elgin Symphony and a member of the Civic Orchestra of Chicago, a training program under the Chicago Symphony Orchestra directed by Ken-David Masur.

-Throughout his career, Andrusyak has participated in prestigious music festivals including the Pacific Music Festival and the Music Academy of the West.
-He has been invited to perform as a guest with ensembles including the Chicago Symphony Orchestra, New World Symphony, New Haven Symphony, Springfield Symphony, Illinois Symphony, Joffrey Ballet, and the Chicago Philharmonic.
-Additionally, he was featured as a soloist with the Masterworks Festival Orchestra, the Eastern Connecticut Symphony, Yellow River Music Festival, and the Civic Centennial Celebration Bach Marathon, where Yo-Yo Ma served as the creative consultant.
-This performance was broadcasted live on WFMT.
+Throughout his career, he has participated in prestigious music festivals including the Pacific Music Festival and the Music Academy of the West.
+He has been invited to perform as a guest with ensembles such as the Chicago Symphony Orchestra, New World Symphony, New Haven Symphony, Springfield Symphony, Albany Symphony, Illinois Symphony, Chicago’s Joffrey Ballet, and the Chicago Philharmonic.
+Additionally, he has been featured as a soloist with the Connecticut Symphony, Masterworks Festival Orchestra, the Eastern Connecticut Symphony, Yellow River Music Festival, and the Civic Centennial Celebration Bach Marathon, where Yo-Yo Ma served as the creative consultant.
+This performance was broadcast live on WFMT.
 He has made solo appearances in Japan, Korea, China, and Russia.

 Favorite Composer: